freeCodeCamp/freeCodeCamp/guide/english/blockchain/types/index.md

 ## Types of Blockchain

-As of now, there are mainly three types of Blockchains that have emergered.
+As of now, there are mainly three types of Blockchains that have emerged.
 These are broad classifications based on the way the tech is used and handled.

 1. Private Blockchain
 2. Public Blockchain